tanwasp/LunchBox-Android/intellij/doc/use_cases/accept-follow-request.md

 ## 4. Postconditions

 * Friend is following User and is listed under their Friends
-* Friend can see User's reviews, lists, and other public account info (and vice versa)
+* Friend can see User's reviews, lists, and other account info (and vice versa)

 ## 4. Workflow